jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     :width: 250 px
     :align: center

-    And gate that will only output ``1`` when the input signal is ``01``, where the top signal is the most significant bit.
+    AND gate that will only output ``1`` when the input signal is ``01``, where the top signal is the most significant bit.

-* Following this pattern, a two bit decoder can be a series of four and gates with every combination of inverted inputs
+* Following this pattern, a two bit decoder can be a series of four AND gates with every combination of inverted inputs

 .. figure:: two_bit_decoder.png
     :width: 500 px